d3/d3-scale/README.md

 console.log(ticks.map(format)); // ["-100%", "-50%", "+0%", "+50%", "+100%"]
 ```

-Likewise, if *format* uses the format type `s`, the scale will compute a SI-prefix based on the largest value in the domain, and use that SI-prefix for [all tick values](http://bl.ocks.org/mbostock/9764126).
-If the *format* already specifies a precision, this method is equivalent to [format](https://github.com/d3/d3-format#locale_format).
+If *specifier* uses the format type `s`, the scale will return a [SI-prefix format](https://github.com/d3/d3-format#locale_formatPrefix) based on the largest value in the domain.
+If the *specifier* already specifies a precision, this method is equivalent to [format](https://github.com/d3/d3-format#locale_format).

 <a name="linear_copy" href="#linear_copy">#</a> <i>linear</i>.<b>copy</b>()